JNRowe/vim-configs/dein.rst

         \ 'on_map': {'n': '[sideways]'},
     \ })

+..

-Switch between single-line and multiline forms of code
+    “Switch between single-line and multiline forms of code”

 .. code-block:: vim